-Mainstream philosophical libertarians posit an ethical theory that contains the following features:
+Many variants of philosophical libertarianism posit an ethical theory that includes the following beliefs.

-(1) A variant of Mill’s harm principle—such as the non-aggression principle (NAP)—which says that all actions are morally justified except those that cause active harm to the negative rights of other non-consenting individuals.
+First, some form of the non-aggression principle, which says that all actions are morally justified except those that cause active harm to the negative rights of other non-consenting individuals.
 It is justifiable, however, to engage in aggression to correct for a previous violation of someone’s negative rights.

 Thus, it occurs to me that the non-aggression principle would allow for the radical redistribution of private property as it would be correcting a previous violation of the non-aggression principle—it would be morally equivalent to enforcing current property rights, at least in a rough and imperfect way.
 But this imperfect conclusion, from a libertarian perspective, seems more moral than not engaging in redistribution.

-I’m not a libertarian and I do not endorse radical redistribution of property, but it seems that libertarians should get their story straight when discussing issues such as taxes and moral desert.
+I do not endorse radical redistribution of property, and I’m far closer on the political spectrum to libertarians than to socialists, but it seems that libertarians who believe in the NAP should get their story straight when discussing issues such as taxes and moral desert.
 I’m sure there are compelling objections to this that I haven’t thought of—but food for thought.